Learning Abroad Center

 Credits

-This course will start with the Political Economy of International Development (PIED) which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
-Students will then examine constructs of Public & Community Health in developing countries in general and Senegal in particular.
-This course will present students with an overview of the social-health system in Senegal and critically discuss the main obstacles that Senegal has had to overcome in the realm of public health.
+Fall 2024 & Spring 2025: This course will start with the Political Economy of International Development (PIED), which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
+You will then examine constructs of Public & Community Health in developing countries in general, and Senegal in particular.
+This course will present you with an overview of the social-health system in Senegal and critically discuss the main obstacles that Senegal has had to overcome in the realm of public health.
 It will highlight health determinants, explain the choice of the Senegalese to prioritize the fight against certain illnesses, and present the organization of its public health services.

 Language Taught In